MariaJCM/Lattices_Eigenfrequencies_Dispersion/README.md

    Place these files in the `example_data/` folder.

 2. **Edit File Paths (if needed):**
-   - In the script, set the paths to your local `.rpt` files if different.
+   - In the script, set the paths to your local `.rpt` files.

 3. **Run the Script:**
    - Open `Rectangular_lattice_3by1.m` in MATLAB and run it.